anumkhanit/azure-wireshark-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
 In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark and experiment with Network Security Groups.
-There are some notes and screenshots provided for highlights of some or all explanations.
+Some notes and screenshots are provided for highlights of some or all explanations.

 <h2>Environments and Technologies Used</h2>